soularis999/cljblog/README.md

 This is the web app so either running

     `lein ring server`
 or
+    `lein run`
+or

     `java -jar cljblog-0.1.0-standalone.jar`

+# docker
+This app can also run as part of clojure docker container to run the docker container:

+    `docker-compose -f docker-compose.yml up --build`

 ### Any Other Sections
 ### That You Think
 ### Might be Useful